Collation support

 If no collation has been specified for the expression, the function returns NULL.

-Typically, if you use this on a column name, you should use DISTINCT to avoid getting one row of output for each row in the table.
+Typically, if you use this function on a column name, it is best to use DISTINCT to avoid getting one row of output for each row in the table.
 For example:

 SELECT DISTINCT COLLATION(column1) FROM table1;